abchatra/abchatra.github.io/_posts/2015-12-14-Introduction.md

 Eventhough I have spent a great deal of time in this codebase, I still have lot to learn.
 (I am not an expert in any sense).

-Intention of this blog is to help new developers to make sense of basic building blocks.
+Intention of this blog is to help new developers to make sense of basic building blocks in Chakra.
 Over the course I intend to cover all parts of the engine such as type system, jit, runtime etc. If you see any inaccuracy in my blog please point out.